this-is-really/TwitchDropSentry/README.md

 ## 🐞 Found a Bug?

-Bugs were common during the Alpha stage, but this **Beta release is significantly more stable**.
-We've fixed most critical issues, and you might have to try hard now to find the remaining errors.
+Bugs were common during the Alpha stage, but this **Release Candidate is significantly more stable**.
+All critical issues found during the Beta phase have been fixed, and any remaining problems should be minor.

 If you still encounter *any* crashes, errors, or unexpected behavior, please **open an Issue** in this repository.